ObjSplat: Geometry-Aware Gaussian Surfels for Active Object Reconstruction: Methodology

 As summarized in Algorithm~\ref{alg::nbp}, the NBP planner generates an optimal path $\pi^\star$ from the current pose to a sub-goal $v_g$.
 The robot sequentially visits viewpoints in the optimal path $\pi^\star$, capturing new sensor data to incrementally update the object model at each step.
 Upon reaching the sub-goal $v_g$, the system re-evaluates the global uncertainty and triggers a new NBP planning cycle.
 This iterative replanning strategy ensures continuous adaptation to the evolving reconstruction while reducing computational overhead compared to per-step planning.
-The process terminates when the average reconstruction quality uncertainty $\hat{U}_q(\boldsymbol{u}) = \lambda_b B(\boldsymbol{u}) + \lambda_v V(\boldsymbol{u})$ falls below a predefined threshold $\tau_{\text{stop}}$).
+Additionally, the system naturally supports an auto-stop mode: the active scanning process autonomously terminates once the average reconstruction quality uncertainty $\hat{U}_q(\boldsymbol{u}) = \lambda_b B(\boldsymbol{u}) + \lambda_v V(\boldsymbol{u})$ falls below a predefined threshold $\tau_{\text{stop}}\!=\!0.05$).